PABERTHIER/release-manager/README.md

-# .net-nuxt-template
+# release-manager

-## A template for .Net/Nuxt3 SPA application

-This repo has been made to be used as a default template to create .Net/Nuxt3 SPA project.
+A small template tool to help people to manage release to production.
+Each release created, with the tool, is located here `release-manager\ReleaseManager\LocalStorage\your_release.json`.

+## Nuxt 3 Minimal Starter

+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup to launch the SPA

 Try to use the latest version of Node.js (using the 20.10.0 for Nuxt 3.9 for example).

-If you need to switch from Node version, you can use NVM or FNM.
+To switch from Node version, you can use NVM or FNM.
 For NVM:

 - [Github repo](https://github.com/coreybutler/nvm-windows#readme)